About My Internship Experience at CIEL

 Successful applicants generally possess excellent research and writing skills and a strong dedication to public interest law.
 CIEL actively seeks applicants with diverse backgrounds.

-To apply for internships or fellowships in Washington, D.C., please send a cover letter, resume, and short writing sample to firstname.lastname@example.org, or mail them to:
+To apply for internships or fellowships in Washington, D.C., please send a cover letter, resume, and writing sample (not legal memo from 1L writing class) to email@example.com, or mail them to:

 Center for International Environmental Law